rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 -   What are the limits of science?
 -   Are there other ways of knowing?

+Naturalism could be defined as a support for philosophy that is filtered for plausibility given the information from science.

 ### Rejection of *a priori* metaphysics

 Metaphysical naturalism.